seanmross/bloc-chat/README.md

 # Chatterbox

 ### Objectives
-Bloc Chat was developed to create an efficient online messaging platform.
+Chatterbox was developed to create an efficient online messaging platform.
 It was designed using AngularJS and Google’s Firebase database platform.
 It was designed based on the following use cases:
       As a user, I want to:
 * see a list of available chat rooms
 * create chat rooms